String topology for stacks: Gysin maps

-where the lower map is induced by the inclusion $ G\hookrightarrow H$, is the usual ``transfer map'' $H^{H}_{*}(Y)\to H^{G}_{*}(Y)$ in equivariant homology. \end{lem} \begin{pf} The space $Y\times H$ is endowed with a natural right $H$-action given by $(y,h).k=(y.k,k^{-1}h)$ as well as a right $G$-action $(y,h).g=(y,hg)$.
+\begin{pf} The space $Y\times H$ is endowed with a natural right $H$-action given by $(y,h).k=(y.k,k^{-1}h)$ as well as a right $G$-action $(y,h).g=(y,hg)$.
 These two actions commutes hence we can form the quotient stack $[Y\times H/H\times G]\cong [Y\times (H/G) /H]$.
 Clearly the map $(y,h)\mapsto yh$ is equivariant with respect to the $G$ action on the target and $H\times G$-action on the source.
 One easily checks that this map induces an equivalence $[Y\times (H/G) /H] \cong [Y/G]$.
 We are thus left to study the Gysin map of an equivariant covering with fibers the set $H/G$.
 The argument of Proposition~\ref{prop:AB} easily shows that it coincides with the usual transfer maps for coverings by a finite group and thus with the transfer. \end{pf}